kingston-hackSpace/About_wires/README.md

 Choosing the right wire is an essential step when building any electronic project.
 The wire must be able to carry the required current safely, and its insulation must be suitable for the project’s environment.

-Two main factors determine whether a wire is appropriate:
+Main factors determine whether a wire is appropriate:

 **1. Conductor thickness**
 This affects how much **current** the wire can carry without overheating.

 **2. Insulation thickness and material**
 This affects how well the wire can handle the **voltage** and protect against short circuits, heat, and physical damage.

+**3. Flexibility**

 More info: [here](https://www.switchelectronics.co.uk/blogs/news/electronics-automotive-cable-guide)